antmicro/rowhammer-tester/doc/general.md

 ## Local documentation build

 The gateware part of the documentation is auto-generated from source files.
-Other files are static and are located in `doc/` directory.
+Other files are static and are located in the `doc/` directory.
 To build the documentation, enter:

 ```sh